 McGill Psychology Internship Consortium (MPIC)

-The McGill Psychology Internship Consortium (MPIC) is exclusively affiliated with the McGill Clinical Psychology Program.
-MPIC is administered by the McGill Internship Director, the McGill Director of Clinical Training, and the members of the Clinical Committee, and the MPIC Training Committee.
+The McGill Psychology Internship Consortium (MPIC) is affiliated exclusively with the McGill Clinical Psychology Program.
+MPIC is administered by the McGill Internship Director, the McGill Director of Clinical Training, the members of the Clinical Committee, and the MPIC Training Committee.

 Although therapeutic orientations might vary across clinical service divisions, all MPIC member sites are committed to providing training in evidence-based principles of assessment and intervention and developing competencies in empirically supported interventions.
 It is expected that interns will become acquainted with a variety of theoretical viewpoints and practical approaches.
 It is further expected that interns will become proficient in the fundamentals of psychological assessment and intervention.
 Interns are also expected to achieve competency in a specific set of skills that will vary according to the clinical service within which they are receiving training.
 The competencies developed through the pre-doctoral internship must meet the competency requirements for the practice of Clinical Psychology outlined by the Canadian Psychological Association (CPA) and the ‘Ordre des psychologues du Quebec’ (OPQ).